jscelza/chezmoi-files/README.md

 # Improvements/Fixes

+- [ ] Fix Issue with fresh install not setting path correctly with brew installation.
 - [ ] Add Clean up to ASDF for version not in tools-version file.
 - [ ] Set up tokens/private configuration from OnePassword
     - [ ] GITLAB_ACCESS_TOKEN / GITLAB_TOKEN